ch0min/sq-assignment1/loadtests/loadtest_result_doc.md

 - The maximum response time of 433.48ms indicates that while most requests are processed quickly, there were occasional delays.
 - The throughput of 37.24 requests per second was consistent, showing stable performance under the simulated load.

-## Recommendations

-- **Further Testing:** Consider performing additional load testing with higher numbers of concurrent users to fully understand the performance limits of the API.
-- **Optimization:** Review and optimize the API performance if consistently lower response times are required, especially under high load conditions.

-## Next Steps

-- **Review Results:** Analyze the detailed metrics for potential bottlenecks or areas of improvement.
-- **Documentation:** Update any relevant performance documentation based on the findings.

 ---

-For more detailed visualizations, consider integrating k6 with Grafana or using k6 Cloud for comprehensive reporting.